 Units % When?
 Content Paper 1: Markets and Market Failure 33.3% June of Year 13 This unit focuses on microeconomics: the choices made by individual economic agents (individuals and firms) in markets.
-Will think about how market forces allocate resources within individual markets and what happens when that mechanism fails.
 Microeconomic models such as demand and supply, perfect competition, monopoly, the operation of the price mechanism and the causes of market failure are central to this part of the course.
 Other key models relate to the operation of labour markets, wage determination and causes of inequalities in the distribution of income and wealth.
-This material is assessed via one set of context questions requiring the student to interpret, analyse and comment on economic data, and one essay question.
-The content of this paper is taught over Year 12 and 13.
 Paper 2: The National and International Economy 33.3% June of Year 13 This unit focuses on macroeconomics: how national and international economies function together.
-It will build a good knowledge of developments in the UK economy and government policies over the past fifteen years and will explore developments in the world economy, including the European Union, and how these have affected the UK.
 A range of economic objectives will be considered, including growth, controlling inflation, tackling unemployment and achieving satisfactory trade balances.
-The impact and effectiveness of current government policies to deal with these issues will be taught, as well as considering alternative policies and approaches.

-This material is assessed via one set of context questions requiring the student to interpret, analyse and comment on economic data, and one essay question.
-The content of this paper is taught over Year 12 and 13.
-Paper 3: Economic Principles and Issues 33.3% June of Year 13 This paper assesses from across the course.
-It has multi-choice questions which test knowledge and a case study section comprised of short format questions requiring comparison, application and analysis as well as a longer format essay question requiring evaluation.
-It is a great opportunity to show what you have learned.
+The impact and effectiveness of current UK government policies to deal with these issues will be taught, as well as considering alternative policies and approaches.
+Paper 3: Economic Principles and Issues 33.3% June of Year 13 This synoptic paper assesses content from across the course.
+It has multiple-choice questions which test knowledge and a case study section which is a great opportunity to apply what you have learned in both micro and macroeconomics.

-Economics is regarded as an entry qualification for courses at elite universities in such areas as PPE (Politics, Philosophy and Economics), Accounting, MORSE (Mathematics, Operations Research, Statistics and Economics), Management Science, Business Administration, and International Business Economics.
-Many of our A level students go on to study for degrees at Russell Group Universities in related subjects and then progress into careers in accountancy, actuarial science, financial analysis, investment analysis and the like.
 Economics is a well-respected A Level that appeals to many employers in both the public and private sectors.
+Economics is also regarded as an entry qualification for courses at elite universities in areas such as PPE (Politics, Philosophy and Economics), Accounting, MORSE (Mathematics, Operations Research, Statistics and Economics), Management Science and International Relations.
+Many of our A level students go on to study for degrees at Russell Group Universities in related subjects and then progress into careers in accountancy, actuarial science, finance, management, and public policy.